The Simple Art of Burking

 Eliza Ross was also known as Eliza Cook, occasionally taking the surname of her common-law husband Edward Cook.
 The former was a ‘cat skinner’, the latter a ‘professed body snatcher’.

-The tale of her downfall is a confusing one and one which is difficult to surmise in a few short paragraphs.
+The tale of her downfall is a confusing one and one that is difficult to surmise in a few short paragraphs.
 Already having something of a reputation, Ross’s last cadaver for the surgeons is a complicated tale indeed.

 An Irishwoman, who by all accounts possessed a fiery temper that she had difficulty controlling, Ross lived in Goodman’s Yard, in the East End of London, and by 1831 she was already suspected of supplying cadavers to the surgeons.